Top 45 SQL Coding Interview Questions and Answers (with Tips)

 Q2.
 How do we filter records in SQL using a WHERE clause?

-Sample Answer: The WHERE clause is used to specify conditions for filtering records.
+Sample Answer: The WHERE clause specifies conditions for filtering records.
 For example, if we want to find employees with a salary greater than 50,000, we can write:

 SELECT * FROM employees